More Able, Gifted and Talented

-At Greenbank High School we deliver a challenging and enriching curriculum to all our pupils.
+At Greenbank High School, we deliver a challenging and enriching curriculum to all our pupils.
 Since 2015, we have held the prestigious NACE Challenge Award, which recognises our high-quality provision for more able learners within a context of challenge for all.
 The school underwent a successful re-accreditation in July 2023 and is now working towards ambassador school status with NACE.

-When a pupil enters Greenbank High School with a Key Stage 3 SATs score of 115 or above, they are placed on our ‘Primary More Able, Gifted and Talented Register’.
-They will remain on the register from Year 7 to 11.
+When a pupil enters Greenbank High School with a Key Stage 3 SATs score of 115 or above, they are placed on our ‘More Able, Gifted and Talented Register’.
+They will remain on the register from Year 7 to Year 11.

-We also have a ‘Secondary More Able, Gifted and Talented Register’ as we recognise that some pupils excel and develop at different stages in their lives.
-We also recognise that pupils may have a specific ‘gift or talent’ in a subject area e.g. PE, music, dance etc which may not reflect in their SATs results.
-Each subject has a specific identification criteria which allows teachers to nominate pupils who fit the criteria.
-Parents can also nominate, so please get in touch if you feel you daughter has a gift or talent we may not know about.
+We also manually add pupils, as we recognise that some pupils excel and develop at different stages in their lives.
+This is done by reviewing internal CATs test scores.
+We also recognise that pupils may have a specific ‘gift or talent’ in a subject area, e.g., PE, music, dance, etc., which may not be reflected in their SATs results.
+Each subject has specific identification criteria that allow teachers to nominate pupils who meet these standards.
+Parents can also nominate, so please get in touch if you feel your daughter has a gift or talent we may not know about.

 Our MAGT programme provides our MAGT pupils with plenty of opportunities during their 5 years.